By Kathee Mierzejewski

 Apple tree growing info also advises not to plant the trees near the woods or streams.
 Both of these environments can ruin the tree.
 Growing an apple tree requires full sunshine.
 You will know when to grow apple trees when you can actually dig the hole necessary to plant the tree.
 Obviously, springtime is best, but make sure the ground is good and thawed.

 When planting apple trees, pay attention to how the root ball goes into the ground.
 Growing an apple tree will require that you dig your hole double the diameter of the root ball and at least two feet deep.
-When you cover the roots with soil, you tamp it down as you go so you can assure that the roots are completely touching the dirt.
+When you cover the roots with soil, you tamp it down as you go so you can ensure that the roots are completely touching the dirt.
 This makes certain your tree is going to get all the nutrients necessary from the soil because the air pockets were removed.